 They’re great for winter or moderate temperature environments and can really help with congestion during sickness.

-Just as many cool mist models do, many offer an automatic shutoff feature which turns off operation when the water runs out to prevent damage.
+Just as many cool mist models do, many offer an automatic shutoff feature that turns off operation when the water runs out to prevent damage.

-They’re fairly quiet during operation, although some make gurgling or a slight buzzing sound during operation.
-Cool mist humidifiers, however, are often still the most quiet you can buy.
+They’re fairly quiet during operation, although some make a gurgling or a slight buzzing sound during operation.
+Cool mist humidifiers, however, are often still the quietest you can buy.

 Cool Mist Humidifiers

 Cool mist humidifiers don’t use heat to change water to vapor.
-Instead they use electronic or electro-mechanical oscillation to vaporize water rapidly and produce a very fine, cool mist.
-A great example is this best-selling PureEnrichment MistAire model.
-It releases a super-fine water vapor into the room at room temperature.
+Instead, they use electronic or electro-mechanical oscillation to vaporize water rapidly and produce a very fine, cool mist.

 Cool mist humidifiers generate moisture in the air without the use of heat or creating warm steam.